firebase/FirebaseUI-Android/README.md

 }
 ```

-### Add Facebook/Twitter/Google keys to strings.xml
+### Add Facebook/Twitter/Google keys

-Open your `res/values/strings.xml` file and add the following lines, replacing `[VALUE]` with your key.
+Open your application's `res/values/strings.xml` file and add the following lines, replacing `[VALUE]` with your key.

 Keep in mind, these are all optional.
 You only have to provide values for the providers you plan to use.